On the formal theory of pseudomonads and pseudodistributive laws: Introduction

-A byproduct of the formal theory of pseudo-monads that is of particular interest for applications is the definition of a satisfactory notion of pseudo-distributive law between pseudo-monads.
-The notion of a pseudo-distributive law between pseudo-monads should be understood as an analogue of the classical notion of a distributive law between monads introduced by Beck~\cite{BeckJ:disl}.
-For this notion, the four diagrams that are required to commute in the definition of a distributive law are replaced by diagrams commuting up to invertible 3-cells, which are then required to satisfy appropriate coherence conditions.
-Extending the set of coherence conditions for semistrict pseudo-distributive laws between 2-monads introduced by Kelly~\cite{KellyG:cohtla}, Marmolejo identified a set of nine coherence conditions for pseudo-distributive laws~\cite{MarmolejoF:dislp}.
-Later, Marmolejo and Wood~\cite{MarmolejoF:cohplr} showed not only that an additional tenth coherence condition, introduced by Tanaka~\cite{TanakaM:psedl}, can be derived from Marmolejo's conditions, but also that one of the nine conditions originally introduced by Marmolejo is derivable from the others, thereby reducing the axiomatization of the coherence conditions for a pseudo-distributive law to eight axioms.
+Yet another approach was taken earlier by Marmolejo in~\cite{MarmolejoF:dislp}, who introduced, for a Gray-category $\catK$, a Gray-category that we denote here $\Lift(\catK)$ to avoid confusion, that has pseudomonads in $\catK$ as 0-cells and liftings of 1-cells, 2-cells and 3-cells of $\catK$ to 2-categories of pseudoalgebras as 1-cells, 2-cells and 3-cells, respectively.
+He then used~$\Lift(\catK)$ to introduce the notion of a lifting of a pseudomonad and of a pseudodistributive law, proving the fundamental result that pseudodistributive laws are equivalent liftings of pseudomonads are equivalent to ~\cite[Theorems 6.2, 9.3 and~10.2]{MarmolejoF:dislp}, thus obtaining an analogue of Beck's result on distributive laws.
+Here, Marmolejo defined pseudodistributive laws explicitly, giving nine coherence conditions for them~\cite{MarmolejoF:dislp}.
+Later, Marmolejo and Wood~\cite{MarmolejoF:cohplr} showed not only that an additional tenth coherence condition, introduced by Tanaka~\cite{TanakaM:psedl}, can be derived from Marmolejo's conditions, but also that one of the original nine conditions introduced by Marmolejo is derivable from the others, thus reducing the number of coherence axioms for a pseudodistributive law to eight.

-The first main contribution of the survey is to state precisely all the coherence conditions for pseudo-monads, pseudo-monad morphisms, pseudo-monad transformations, and pseudo-monad modification, and to prove that they give rise to a tricategory that is equivalent to the Gray-category $\Psm_\catK$.
-The second main contribution is to give clearly all the coherence conditions for pseudo-distributive laws: the eight core conditions that are part of the definition, the ninth, derivable, condition originally introduced in~\cite{MarmolejoF:dislp} and the tenth, derivable, condition stated in~\cite{TanakaM:psedl}.
-We also provide an interpretation of these conditions in terms of the notions of pseudo-monad morphisms, pseudo-monad transformation, and pseudo-monad modification.
-As direct consequence of this interpretation, we obtain an analogue of Beck's fundamental theorem relating distributive laws and liftings to categories of Eilenberg-Moore algebras~\cite{BeckJ:disl}.

-We conclude these introductory remarks by recalling from~\cite{ChengE:psedl} that the development of the formal theory of pseudo-monads in the Gray-categorical setting does not immediately account for the Kleisli construction.
-Indeed, the Kleisli construction for a pseudo-monad in the Gray-category $\Gray_\otimes$ of 2-categories, 2-functors, pseudo-natural transformations, and modifications, produces a bicategory, not a 2-category, thus leading outside $\Gray_\otimes$.
-It seems therefore that a tricategorical version of the formal theory of monads, based on the existing Gray-categorical theory, will eventually be needed.